moises-ai/backend-dev-position/README.md

 - Use knex to query builder
 - Use **Redis** for caching (add to docker-compose)
-- Use Apollo sandbox to run queries (leave queries organized so maybe we can run them live)
+- Use Apollo sandbox to run queries (leave queries organized so we can run them live)

 ### Functional Prerequisites